MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ::: moniker range="asallproducts-allversions || power-bi-premium-current"

-Valid values for Power BI Premium include `<protocol>://api.powerbi.com/v1.0/[tenant name]/[workspace name]` where protocol is string `powerbi`, Uri is api.powerbi.com, tenant name is the organization tenant name or myorg, and workspace name is the name of a workspace assigned to a dedicated capacity.
+Valid values for Power BI Premium include `<protocol>://api.powerbi.com/v1.0/[tenant name]/[workspace name]` where protocol is string `powerbi`, Uri is `api.powerbi.com`, tenant name is the organization tenant name or `myorg`, and workspace name is the name of a workspace assigned to a dedicated capacity.

 ::: moniker-end